MICHIGAN

 (Fort de Buade Museum)

-Also called Fort Michilimackinac (1).
-A French Jesuit mission was established here in 1671, and first garrisoned by troops in 1679.
-The fort was rebuilt in 1689 after the garrison from Fort St. Joseph (1) transferred here.
+Also referred to as Fort Michilimackinac (1) in some sources.
+A French Jesuit mission (St. Ignace) was established here in 1671, first garrisoned by troops in 1679, and stockaded by 1683.
+A proper fort was built just south of the mission in 1689 after the garrison from Fort St. Joseph (1) transferred here.
 The garrison was sent to Detroit after the fur market crashed.
-The mission was abandoned in 1701 after the fort was abandoned.
-Some earthworks still remain behind Marquette Mission Park on North State Street, although these may be related to the walled Huron Indian village that was here at the time.
+The mission itself was abandoned in 1701 after the fort was abandoned, and the site was burned by the Indians in 1706.
+Some earthwork remnants still remain behind Marquette Mission Park on North State Street, although these may be related to the stockaded Huron Indian village that was here at the time.
+The probable mission site was found and excavated in 1877, and has been marked as such since the 1920's.
+A monument to Father Jacques Marquette was erected here in 1882.
+An archaeological investigation in 1971 failed to prove or disprove the mission location, although period artifacts were found.
+The exact site of the military fort has not been located.
 Admission fee to the museum, located at 334 North State Street.

 A French post may have been located here earlier in 1627.